One-Stepp/pinneyavaam/README.md

 ### Project Description

-**Pinneyavaam** is an intentionally anti-productive operating system designed to help you do absolutely anything except what you actually need to do.
+**Pinneyavaam** is an intentionally anti-productive web application designed to help you do absolutely anything except what you actually need to do.

 It comes with a gravity-powered cursor, a Flappy Bird that refuses to let you lose, an alarm that believes in infinite snoozing, and an AI chatbot  that gives you surprisingly convincing reasons to procrastinate.